petrbouchal/statnipokladna/cran-comments.md

 - replaced T and F with TRUE and FALSE in whole package
 - replaced \dontrun{} with \donttest{} in all examples

+Other changes made resulting from running examples

 - updated examples so they do not use deprecated functions
 - fixed bug in tables.R:149 - missing `usethis::` inside usethis::ui_stop()
+- updated examples in `sp_get_codelist()` so they run correctly

 ## Test environments